Stay up to date

 As more businesses collect and share customer personal data for their digital economy, it has significantly influenced data privacy in today’s digital age.
 Data is the most critical asset to both businesses and customers/users.
 Businesses must ensure the confidentiality and integrity of users’ data and impose strict control over personal data collection and processing.
 GDPR is the most effective legislation in the current era that appropriately defines the data protection policies and individuals’ rights regarding data privacy.

-In the wake of recent data breaches, it is more important than ever to be aware of your individual rights.
-The General Data Protection Regulation (GDPR) is a regulation that protects individuals in the European Union from privacy and data breaches.
+In the wake of recent data breaches, it is more important than ever to be aware of your data protection individual rights.
+The General Data Protection Regulation (GDPR) is a regulation that helps individuals in the European Union exercise their rights over personal data privacy.

 What does GDPR mean for individuals?